VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/extending-functionality/managing-module-database.md

 ﻿---
 title: Managing Module Database
-description: This tutorialВ will show you how to integrate your module into database creation and update process
+description: This tutorial will show you how to integrate your module into database creation and update process
 layout: docs
 date: 2016-06-10T15:02:35.287Z
 priority: 2
 ---
 ## Summary

-This tutorialВ will show you how to integrate your module into database creation and update process.
+This tutorial will show you how to integrate your module into database creation and update process.

 ## Overview

-When application starts it calls the **IModule.SetupDatabase** method for each module where the moduleВ can create or update tables and fill them with data.
+When application starts it calls the **IModule.SetupDatabase** method for each module where the module can create or update tables and fill them with data.

 Database objects should be created using Entity Framework [Code First Migrations](https://msdn.microsoft.com/en-us/data/jj591621).

 ## Model and repository

-Consider a projectВ **MyModuleProject**В withВ **MyEntity**В class, which represents a model to be persisted in database.
+Consider a project **MyModuleProject** with **MyEntity** class, which represents a model to be persisted in database.

 ```
 public class MyEntity